Black History Firsts

-In 2001, model and actress Halle Berry became the first African-American woman to win the Best Actress Oscar for her role in Monster's Ball.
+Model and actress Halle Berry became the first African-American woman to win the Academy Award for best actress in 2001, for her role in Monster's Ball.

 In 1983, Guion Bluford became the first black astronaut to travel in space.

-In 1876, physics student Edward Alexander Bouchet became the first African-American to earn a doctorate degree.
+In 1876, physics student Edward Alexander Bouchet became the first African American to earn a doctorate from a U.S. university.

-Barbara Brandon was the country's only black female cartoonist to be nationally syndicated.
-Her strip was named "Where I'm Coming From."
+Barbara Brandon was America's first black female cartoonist to be nationally syndicated in general publications with the strip "Where I'm Coming From."

-In 1950, writer Gwendolyn Brooks was the first African-American to win the Pulitzer Prize in poetry for her collection, Annie Allen.
+In 1950, writer Gwendolyn Brooks was the first African American to win the Pulitzer Prize for her poetry collection, Annie Allen.

-Political scientist and diplomat, Dr. Ralph Johnson Bunche, received the 1950 Nobel Peace Prize for his mediation efforts in Palestine during the 1940s.
-He was the first African-American to receive the honor.
+Political scientist and diplomat Dr. Ralph Johnson Bunche received the 1950 Nobel Peace Prize for his mediation efforts in the Middle East during the 1940s.
+He was the first African American to receive the honor.

 In 1995, African-American writer Octavia Butler became the first science fiction writer to receive the MacArthur Foundation "Genius" Grant.

-Alexa Canady became the first female African-American neurosurgeon in the United States.
+Alexa Irene Canady became the first female African-American neurosurgeon in the United States.
 She graduated from the University of Michigan's medical school in 1975.

 In 1987 Ben Carson, a skilled neurosurgeon, led the first successful operation to separate a pair of Siamese twin infants who were joined at the back of the head.

-George Washington Carver who made agricultural advancements and inventions pertaining to the use of peanuts, and Percy Julian, who helped create drugs to combat glaucoma, were the first African-Americans admitted into the National Inventors Hall of Fame in 1990.
+George Washington Carver, who made a number of agricultural advancements and inventions, and Percy L. Julian, who was a pioneering chemist and researcher who synthesized medicinal drugs, were the first African Americans admitted into the National Inventors Hall of Fame in 1990.

-Politician and educator Shirley Chisholm was the first African-American woman elected to Congress.
+Politician and educator Shirley Chisholm was the first African-American congresswoman.

 Politician Shirley Chisholm was the first major-party African-American candidate for President of the United States.

-Track-and-field star Alice Coachman made history when she became the first black woman to win an Olympic gold medal—and the only American woman to win a medal—at the 1948 Olympic Games.
+In 1948, track-and-field star Alice Coachman made history when she became the first black woman to win an Olympic gold medal.
+She was also the only American woman to win a medal at that year's games.

-Bessie Coleman was the first licensed African-American pilot in the world.
+Bessie Coleman was the first licensed African-American female pilot.
 She received aviation instruction in France.

-In 1965, comedian Bill Cosby became the first African-American to star in a network television show when he co-starred with Robert Culp in the action-adventure show, I Spy.
+In 1965, comedian Bill Cosby became the first African American to have a lead role in a network TV dramatic series when he co-starred with Robert Culp in I Spy.

 Rebecca Lee Crumpler graduated from the New England Female Medical College in 1864, becoming the first black woman to receive an M.D.

-Two years after she played the role of Dorothy Dandridge, the first African-American woman to earn an Academy Award nomination for Best Actress, perfomer Halle Berry actually became the first African-American woman to win the Oscar for Best Actress.
+Dorothy Dandridge, the first African-American woman to earn an Oscar nomination for best actress, was later portrayed by Halle Berry, who became the first African-American woman to win the Oscar for best actress.

-Ernie Davis, the football running back, was the first African-American athlete to win the Heisman trophy.
+Football star Ernie Davis was the first African American to win the Heisman Trophy.

 In 2006, speed skater Shani Davis became the first black athlete at the Winter Olympics to win a gold medal in an individual sport.

-Entrepreneur Suzanne de Passe is the first and only African-American woman to be nominated for an Academy Award for screenwriting.
+Entrepreneur Suzanne de Passe is the first African-American woman to be nominated for an Academy Award for screenwriting.
 She was honored for her work on the Motown biopic of Billie Holiday, Lady Sings the Blues.

-Ruby Dee was the first black woman to appear in major roles at the American Shakespeare Festival.
+Ruby Dee was the first African-American actress to be featured at the American Shakespeare Festival in prominent roles.

-In 1989, African-American David Dinkins, became the first non-white Mayor of New York City.
+In 1989, David Dinkins became the first African-American mayor of New York City.

-Larry Doby made history in 1947, when he became the first African-American to break the color barrier in the American League—less than three months after Jackie Robinson integrated major league baseball.
+In 1947, Larry Doby became the first African American to break the color barrier in the American League—less than three months after Jackie Robinson integrated major league baseball.

-Poet Rita Dove was appointed Poet Laureate Consultant in Poetry to the Library of Congress in 1993 not only as the youngest person, but also as the first African-American.
+Poet Rita Dove was appointed poet laureate consultant in poetry to the Library of Congress in 1993—becoming both the youngest person and the first African American to receive that appointment.

-In 1943, physician Charles R. Drew became the first black surgeon to serve as an examiner on the American Board of Surgery.
+In 1943, Charles R. Drew became the first African-American surgeon to work with the American Board of Surgery as an examiner.

-One of the first prominent African-American poets, Paul Laurence Dunbar founded the first African-American newsletter in Dayton, Ohio.
+One of the first prominent African-American poets, Paul Laurence Dunbar founded the African-American newspaper the Dayton Tattler in Dayton, Ohio.

-Baritone opera singer Todd Duncan became the first African-American to sing in a major opera company when he became a member of the New York City Opera in 1945.
+Baritone Todd Duncan became the first African American to sing in a major opera company when he joined the New York City Opera in 1945.

-Tony Dungy became the first African-American head coach to win the Super Bowl when the Colts defeated the Chicago Bears on February 4, 2007.
+Tony Dungy became the first African-American head coach to win the Super Bowl when the Indianapolis Colts defeated the Chicago Bears on February 4, 2007.
 He faced fellow African-American coach Lovie Smith.

 Lee Elder was the first African-American golfer to play in the Masters Tournament in 1975.
-He has won 4 PGA tournaments and 8 Senior PGA tournaments in his career.
+He has won four PGA and eight Champions Tour tournaments in his career.

 Jocelyn Elders was the first African-American to serve as Surgeon General of the United States.

-In 1959, Ella Fitzgerald became the first African-American woman to earn a Grammy Award.
-She won five awards that year, including an award for best jazz soloist and one for best female pop vocalist.
+In 1959, Ella Fitzgerald became the first African-American woman to win a Grammy Award.

 Soul singer Aretha Franklin became the first female artist to be inducted into the Rock and Roll Hall of Fame in 1987.

-Althea Gibson was the first African-American tennis player to compete in the U.S. Championships in 1950, and the first black player to compete at Wimbledon in 1951.
-In 1957 she won the women's singles and doubles at Wimbledon in 1957, which was celebrated by a ticker tape parade when she returned home to New York City.
+Althea Gibson was the first African-American tennis player to compete at the U.S. National Championships in 1950, and the first black player to compete at Wimbledon in 1951.
+In 1957, she won the women's singles and doubles at Wimbledon, which was celebrated by a ticker tape parade when she returned home to New York City.

-The first African-American to win the Academy Award for Best Supporting Actor was Louis Gossett, Jr. for his role in the 1982 film An Officer and a Gentleman.
+Louis Gossett Jr. became the first African American to win the Academy Award for best supporting actor in 1982, for his role in the film An Officer and a Gentleman.

-Human rights activist Clara "Mother" Hale founded the first and, at the time, the only black social services agency in America in 1975.
+Human rights activist Clara "Mother" Hale founded the first and at the time only African-American child-care volunteer agency in 1975.
 Over the course of her life, Mother Hale received more than 370 awards and 15 honorary degrees for her vision and compassionate work in caring for children, including those born with AIDS and to drug-addicted mothers.

-Lorraine Hansberry authored A Raisin in the Sun.
-It was the first Broadway play written by an African-American woman.
+Lorraine Hansberry authored A Raisin in the Sun, the first Broadway play written by an African-American woman.

-The first African-American woman to make it into the U.S. Cabinet was Patricia Roberts Harris, the 1977 Secretary of Housing and Urban Development.
+The first African-American woman to serve on the U.S. Cabinet was Patricia Roberts Harris, who became secretary of Housing and Urban Development (HUD) in 1977.

-In 1963, U.S. Naval scientist Walter Harris became the first African-American chess master—a title based on tournament-accumulated points.
+In 1963, U.S. naval scientist Walter Harris became the first African-American chess master—a title based on tournament-accumulated points.

-In 1954, African-American civil rights leader Anna Hedgeman became the first African-American woman to hold a mayoral cabinet position in the history of New York.
+In 1954, civil rights leader Anna Arnold Hedgeman became the first African-American woman to hold a mayoral cabinet position in the history of New York.

 In 1904, African-American gym teacher Edwin Henderson learned the game of basketball while at a summer conference at Harvard University.
 Henderson introduced the game to the students at the segregated public schools of Washington, D.C., where it gained widespread popularity.
 For this, Henderson earned the title of "Father of Black Basketball."

-Leon Higginbotham, Jr. was a U.S. civil rights advocate and judge, as well as the first African American law firm in Philadelphia.
+A. Leon Higginbotham Jr. was a U.S. civil rights advocate and attorney who co-founded the first African American law firm in Philadelphia.
 As a judge, he later became the youngest person appointed to the U.S. District Court for the Eastern District of Pennsylvania.

-African-American Allen Iverson, was the first 76er to win the NBA's Rookie of the Year title.
+Allen Iverson is the first Philadelphia 76er to win the NBA's Rookie of the Year title.

-Hal Jackson became the first radio personality to broadcast three daily shows on three different stations in New York.
-In 1995, the legendary disc jockey was inducted into the Radio Hall of Fame in 1995.
+Hal Jackson became the first radio figure to have three daily shows on three different stations in New York.
+In 1995, the legendary disc jockey was inducted into the Radio Hall of Fame.

-Model Jennifer Jackson was the first African-American model chosen as Playboy magazine's Playmate of the Month.
+Jennifer Jackson was the first African-American model to be named Playboy magazine's Playmate of the Month.
 She was featured in the March 1965 issue.

 Learn more about the lives of African-Americans who have made extraordinary achievements in their fields, with our collection of Black History Groups.